jindeli05/OrderSystem/README.md

 # Order Management System Overview

-This project seeks to develop a real world order management system that will enable customers to track, manage and make payment with regards to theirs orders.
+This project seeks to develop a real world order management system that will enable customers to track, manage and make payment with regards to their orders.

 Order Management System: